HackingFromHomeHackathon/november-2020/README.md

 ## Submission guidelines

+All submissions must comply with our [Terms and Conditions](https://mattermost.com/hackathon-terms-of-service/) and [Code of Conduct](https://handbook.mattermost.com/contributors/contributors/contribution-guidelines#contributor-covenant-code-of-conduct).

 ### Qualified submissions (for swag)

 1. Submitted to this GitHub project https://github.com/mattermost/mattermost-jitsi-hackathon-nov2020.
 This entry will be used to review the submission.